BookYourBarber/bub_documentation/docs/security_research.md

 ### 2. What is Throttling?

 Throttling in API management involves controlling the rate of requests made to an API server to prevent overload and ensure optimal performance.
-It can be achieved through mechanisms such as regulating request frequency, introducing delays between requests, and using algorithms like the token-bucket algorithm.
+It can be achieved through mechanisms such as regulating request frequency, introducing delays between requests.
 Throttling helps manage traffic bursts, prevent abuse, and maintain fair resource distribution.
 By implementing throttling, API providers can strike a balance between meeting visitor needs and ensuring server stability.

 ![Throttling](./imgs/api-throttling-diagram.png)